 - Pannar Seed International, based in Greytown, South Africa, is also venturing into biotechnology.

-Do you know a company that we can add to the list?
+Do you know of a biotech company that we can add to the list?
 Has the status of any of these companies changed?
 Please contact us.
 Thank you for helping us compile this list!